New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Primary Care physician or referring provider (Nurse Practitioner or Physician’s Assistant):

-The registered nurse is typically the primary case manager and coordinates the interdisciplinary team in addition to also providing skilled nursing care.
+The registered nurse is typically the primary case manager, coordinates the interdisciplinary team, and provides skilled nursing care.
 In the ideal setting, hospice nurses are ideally certified in hospice and palliative care and visit patients regularly based on the patient’s needs.
-Occasionally, hospice or palliative care teams may opt to use Licensed Vocational Nurses (LVN) to provide intermediate level nursing care for patients under the delegation of a Registered Nurse.
+Occasionally, hospice or palliative care teams may opt to use Licensed Vocational Nurses (LVN) to provide intermediate-level nursing care for patients under the delegation of a Registered Nurse.

-The chaplain addresses the patient’s and family’s spiritual needs in both structured and unstructured religious formats.
+The chaplain addresses the patient’s and family’s spiritual needs in structured and unstructured religious formats.

 Home health aides or Nurse’s aides:

 Home health aides provide direct assistance with activities of daily living, food preparation, and shopping in the patient’s home.

 Bereavement counselors provide counseling to the patient and the patient’s loved ones for up to 13 months after the patient’s death.

 Volunteers provide any extra support, such as companionship, visiting, and assisting with errands.

 According to the World Health Organization, palliative care primarily focuses on non-contagious causes of death, as noncontagious diseases represent a significant majority of worldwide deaths.
 Most adult patients needing palliative care suffer from progressive, non-cancerous diseases, followed by patients that suffer from cancerous diseases.
 However, an exception is made for Africa, where the vast majority of patients needing palliative care suffer terminal illnesses related to HIV/AIDS.